jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

     ):
         return None

-  and the terminal shows both tests are passing.
+  the terminal shows both tests are passing.

 ----